 The EU High-Level Expert Group on ‘fake news’ published its report with recommendations earlier this week.
 Christophe Leclercq, one of its members, offers his views on its potential impact ahead of the 2019 EU elections, and why it matters to the media sector.

 Christophe Leclercq, the founder of EURACTIV and Fondation EURACTIV, was one of the experts on the High-Level Expert Group (HLEG).
 He was also the rapporteur of the subgroup representing the press.
 Other subgroups gathered broadcasters, civil society, academics, and the platforms (Google, Apple, Facebook and Amazon, also known as the GAFAs).
+His take on the HLEG’s report can be found here.

 Since January 2018, 39 stakeholders (from academia and journalism, written press and broadcasting organisations, online platforms as well as civil society and fact-checking organisations) have been advising the EU on policy initiatives to counter fake news and disinformation spread online.